lsecyber/luke_e_weather_viewer/README.md

 The script also requires ruby 3.2.1 or newer.

 #### Other Installation
-No additional instaliation is required.
+No additional installation is required.

 ## Running
 To run the script, simply navigate to the directory you cloned this git repository to and run the following command: